Upgrad Logo

 MS Data Science (Private)

-Note: Public universities charge only semester contributions; private institutions set full tuition fees.
+Note: Public universities charge only semester contributions; private institutions set their own full tuition fees.

 Cost of Living in Germany for Indian Students